How Your Small Backyard Deck Could Feel This Peaceful

 The Corner Retreat Strategy

-Instead of centering your deck in the yard, consider positioning it in a corner.
+Instead of centering your small backyard deck in the yard, consider positioning it in a corner.
 This approach creates natural boundaries that feel protective rather than limiting, much like a cozy reading nook indoors.
+Corner positioning leaves the rest of your yard open for other uses while creating an intimate deck area.

 Multi-Level Design for Visual Interest